Film Set Decorator

 i just got offered a gig as lead man for the set dec crew on a project. i've never held that position before, but have been a set dresser and on-set dresser. what do i need to know about taking the step into the lead man position?

-Asked by scott-o over 9 years ago
+Asked by scott-o almost 10 years ago

 The number one thing you have to know about being a good leadman is in the name of the position: You have to have all the qualities of a strong LEADER.
 Being a leadman requires having the ability to direct a crew of people and staying in control.
 You have to be organized and have the ability to strategize - you have to know how to break down a one line into a man day schedule and be able to estimate how many set dressers are needed on each day.
 A leadman is also generally required to bring his own kit complete with items like tapes, ladders, furny blankets, paint, adhesives, hand tools, etc. You are the face of the set dressing crew and must interface with the locations department, transpo department and line producer to get things done, so you cannot be timid or anti-social.
 The best leadmen are cool headed, organized, masters of strategy and aren't afraid to give orders.